 These factors depend on the parameters $\eta $ and $\zeta_c$ and specify the distribution of the total energy among the kinetic energy of ions and electrostatic field energy relative to the total energy in the electrons.
-The parametric variation of $\alpha_{Ki}$ and $\alpha_E$, for $\eta$ and $\zeta_c$ in the ranges $\left[10^{-2},10^2\right]$ and $\left[0.1,10\right]$ respectively, are shown in figure \ref{fig:alphaPlots}$(a)$ and \ref{fig:alphaPlots}$(b)$ respectively.
-The color density plot \ref{fig:alphaPlots}$(c)$ shows the parametric variation of $\alpha_{Ki} + \alpha_E$.
+The parametric variation of $\alpha_{Ki}$ and $\alpha_E$ for $\eta$ and $\zeta_c$ in the ranges $\left[10^{-2},10^2\right]$ and $\left[0.1,10\right]$ respectively, are shown in figures~\ref{fig:alphaPlots}$(a)$ and \ref{fig:alphaPlots}$(b)$ respectively.
+Figure~\ref{fig:alphaPlots}$(c)$ shows the parametric variation of $\alpha_{Ki} + \alpha_E$.
 This represents the variation of total energy flowing from the electrons to the ions and the field relative to the total electron thermal energy.
 Since the electrons act as the source of energy for $\mathcal{U}_{Ki}$ and $\mathcal{U}_E$,